-The Honorable Michael P Meehan is President & CEO of Squared Communications (2011-), a Founding Partner at the Potomac West Group (2015-) and a guest lecturer at Columbia University's School of International and Public Affairs (2013-).
+The Honorable Michael P Meehan is President & CEO of Squared Communications, Founding Partner at the Potomac West Group and a guest lecturer at Columbia University's School of International and Public Affairs.

-For 30 years, Mr. Meehan has been at the epicenter of the communications, politics and policy spheres, bringing clear and concise successes from the combative court of Capitol Hill to helping companies, foundations, trade associations, non-profits and issue coalitions navigate crucial priority policy issues.
+For over three decades, Mr. Meehan has been at the epicenter of the communications, politics and policy spheres, bringing clear and concise successes from the combative court of Capitol Hill to helping companies, foundations, trade associations, non-profits and issue coalitions navigate crucial priority policy issues.

 His nuts-and-bolts knowledge of how to connect in reality, rather than through hype, is crucial to his success.
 His media training has been hailed as irreplaceable, he has worked with C-suite executives preparing for their IPOs and financing rounds, executed crisis communications strategies and led complex communications efforts for policy advocacy.

-During his time on Capitol Hill, Mr. Meehan served in many top posts, including chief of staff for a U.S. Senator, communications chief for several U.S. Senators, national political director for a Senate Majority Leader, as well as several U.S. House members.
+During his time on Capitol Hill, Mr. Meehan served in many top posts, including U.S. Senate chief of staff, communications chief for several U.S. Senators, national political director for a Senate Majority Leader, as well as several U.S. House members.
 In addition, Mr. Meehan served numerous years at the top political and communication posts of all three national Democratic National Party Committees and the House and Senate National Party committees.

-As testimony to his ability to find consensus and generate progress, both Presidents Barack Obama and George W. Bush nominated Meehan to serve as a member of the Broadcasting Board of Governors (BBG), which oversees all U.S. international broadcasting networks to promote the free flow of news and information in the area of public diplomacy.
+As testimony to his ability to find consensus and generate progress, both Presidents Barack Obama and George W. Bush nominated Meehan to serve as a member of the Broadcasting Board of Governors (BBG), which oversees all five U.S. international broadcasting networks, like Voice of America, to promote the free flow of news and information in the area of public diplomacy.
 Governor Meehan served on the bipartisan BBG from 2010-2015.

 As the Chair of the Strategy and Budget Committee for four years, Mr. Meehan oversaw an annual budget of more than $750 million per year to serve the citizens in 100 countries in 61 languages with over 4,000 journalists.
-Despite a budget cutting era, the BBG grew its worldwide audience from 175 million unique weekly to 226 million today.
+Despite a budget cutting era, the BBG grew its worldwide audience from 175 million unique weekly to over 226 million today.

 As the Chairman of the Board of Directors of Radio Free Asia and the Middle East Broadcasting Network, Gov. Meehan provided strategic leadership in combating disinformation and censorship throughout Asia and the Middle East.
 Gov. Meehan was honored by the Visual Artists Guild with the Champion of Free Speech Award in 2013.